 Get Additional Evidence

-Get Help From a Glendale Car Accident Attorney
+Get Help From a Car Accident Attorney in Glendale, CA

-If negotiating with your insurance company isn’t an option, your Glendale car accident lawyer may suggest filing a personal injury lawsuit on your behalf, and they'll represent you during this process.
-Having a lawyer by your side can improve your chances of getting a settlement that covers all your medical bills and the damages to your vehicle since they can present a compelling case that shows who's liable for the accident.
+Your Glendale car accident lawyer may suggest filing a personal injury lawsuit on your behalf, and they'll represent you during this process.
+Having a lawyer by your side may improve your chances of getting a settlement that covers all your medical bills and the damages to your vehicle since they can present a compelling case that shows who's liable for the accident.

 Look Into Short-Term Disability Benefits

 California is one of the states with a short-term disability benefits program.
-The purpose of this program is to provide you with a temporary wage replacement if you can’t work because of a non-work-related illness or injury.
-You can claim benefits for up to 52 weeks and can qualify if you have to miss work for eight days or more.
+This program aims to provide a temporary wage replacement if you can't work because of a non-work-related illness or injury.
+You can claim benefits for up to 52 weeks and qualify if you miss work for eight days or more.

-If you sustain injuries during the car accident and can’t work, file a short-term disability benefits claim as soon as possible to make up for any lost wages.
+If you sustain injuries during the car accident and can't work, you may file a short-term disability benefits claim as soon as possible to compensate for any lost wages.

 Special Rules for Glendale, CA Drivers